Guides

 Does Tales of Seikyu work on Steam Deck?

-Should I buy Tales of Seikyu for Steam Deck before 1.0?
+Should I buy Tales of Seikyu mainly for Steam Deck?

-If handheld play is your main platform, wait for recent compatibility reports or be ready to refund if performance or controls do not work for you.
+If handheld play is your main platform, check recent compatibility reports and use the refund window carefully if performance or controls do not work for you.

 What should I test first on Steam Deck?